-It becomes very much clear from the perusal of clause 15 that the commission may invoke the clause if there is any difficulty in giving effect to any provisions of the Regulation Nos.
-2 of 2005 and 2 of 2006 and its subsequent amendments but not to amend the existing regulation for the benefit of any party taking aid of government policy.
-It is stated that the petitioner has wrongly interpreted clause 15 to mislead the Commission.
+It becomes very much clear from the perusal of clause 15 that the Commission may invoke this clause if there is any difficulty in giving effect to any provisions of the Regulation Nos.
+2 of 2005 and 2 of 2006 and subsequent amendments but not to amend the existing regulation for the benefit of any party taking aid of government policy.
+It is therefore stated that the petitioner has wrongly interpreted clause 15.

-iii) It is stated that the contention of the petitioner that the concept of nodal agency is not taken in positive spirit is untenable being baseless, Clause 5 of Regulation No. 2 of 2005 (Terms and conditions of open access to Intra state Transmission and Distribution network) which deals with nodal agency reads as follows:
+iii) It is stated that the contention of the petitioner that the concept of nodal agency is not taken in positive spirit is untenable being baseless, Clause 5 of Regulation No. 2 of 2005 Terms and conditions of open access to Intra state Transmission and Distribution network which deals with nodal agency reads as follows: